-3) If you are “broke”, don’t have disposable income, don’t have sufficient earnings, and have no savings (you are not a rich broke), focusing on saving is NOT strategic.
-Yes, you can still find ways to optimise your fixed and variable costs, you can optimise your budget, and you might be able to cut some low-value expenditures.
-Still, it would be best to immediately focus on income generation activities (earnings).
+3) If you are “broke,” don’t have disposable income, don’t have sufficient earnings, and have no savings (you are not a rich broke), focusing on saving is NOT strategic.
+Yes, you can still find ways to optimize your fixed and variable costs, optimize your budget, and cut some low-value expenditures.
+Still, it would be best to focus on income generation activities (earnings) immediately.

 4) You heavily invest in yourself to fast-track your earning potential.
-It can be in higher education, technical training, your side hustle or business.
+It can be in higher education, technical training, side hustle, or business.
 When you invest in yourself using your funds (not borrowing), you immediately reallocate your savings into investments.
 While you technically save part of your earnings, you are not accumulating them.
-Warren Buffett himself stated that “you are the most important asset”, and that “the best investment is in yourself because the more you learn, the more you earn”.
-Therefore, it is a great option as long as it lasts a short and specific period and does not become a vicious circle.
+Warren Buffett stated that “you are the most important asset” and that “the best investment is in yourself because the more you learn, the more you earn.”
+Therefore, it is a great option if it lasts a short and specific period and does not become a vicious circle.
 Being a lifelong learner is a wise ambition and lifestyle, but it should not cause long-term financial distress.

 Aside from those exceptions, I would strongly focus on the “savings” first,

 ...if you don’t know how to keep some of the money you make in your life and convert it to assets, earning more will never get you free!
 So, even with small amounts, saving habits are good to develop.

 The habit of saving is itself an education; it fosters every virtue, teaches self-denial, cultivates a sense of order, trains forethought, and so broadens the mind.
 T.T.
 Munger